ShukUSWM/NewIPT/README.md

 - Ensure the MySQL server is running and the database `mydb` is created.
 - Adjust the configuration settings in the Flask app according to your MySQL server setup.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to reach out if you have any questions or need further assistance.
-Enjoy managing your staff records!